moments342/WeatherAPI/README.md

 # Weather API
-This project is an API that provides real-time weather data based on the name of a city.
+This API provides real-time weather data based on the name of a city.
 It integrates with a third-party weather service to fetch the weather data and returns essential information such as temperature, feels-like temperature, and weather conditions.

 # Tecnologies used
 • Java 21